WuBoytH/The-WuBor-Patch/wubor-changelog/src/characters/64/pikachu.md

 Thunderbolts

-The thunderbolts will begin to spawn on frame 34 regardless of if Pikachu is in hitstop.
+The thunderbolts will begin to spawn on frame 34.

 <datatable>